 Feather Reed Grass Care

 This plant has almost no pest or disease problems and feather reed grass care is easy and minimal.
-These grasses are so flexible on site and soil condition, with a resistance to pests and disease, that their requirements are limited and make them perfect for urban or container gardeners.
+These grasses are so flexible about site and soil condition, with a resistance to pests and disease, that their requirements are limited and make them perfect for urban or container gardeners.

 Young plants will need to be watered until they are established but the mature grass can withstand long periods of drought.
 If soil is poor, fertilize in early spring with a balanced plant food.